 When you need to look smart, but not overly dressed up, try a corduroy blazer.
 They always feel a little casual, but there's something about lapels that looks dapper.
 Try wearing a blue chambray shirt underneath and a simple tie.
 If you feel comfortable rocking the double denim look, add some jeans.
 If that's not your thing, try wearing slacks or men's chino pants instead, along with a leather belt and shoes.

 Corduroy doesn't usually get better with age – it's not leather after all.
 So keep your blazer in good shape and consider retiring it when it starts getting ratty and worn out.
 If the elbows are looking a little worse for wear, extend its life by having a tailor cover them with suede patches.
 To keep your jacket looking good, always follow the care directions on the label.
 You might be able to toss it in your washing machine, though if the interior (which gives the blazer its shape) is made from delicate materials, drying cleaning might be in order.

 If you love the dandy look, which combines high-quality apparel with a touch of eccentricity, you need a corduroy blazer.
-Wear one with slim-fitting trousers and some snazzy shoes, like a pair of brogues, loafers or winkle pickers.
+Wear ones with slim-fitting trousers and some snazzy shoes, like a pair of brogues, loafers, or winkle pickers.
 On top, add a men's dress shirt and tie.
 Alternately, try a turtleneck along with a pocket square for a little burst of color.
 Feel like making a statement?
-Complete your outfit with fedora or even a straw boating hat.
+Complete your outfit with a fedora or even a straw boating hat.